datarobot/datarobot-user-models/task_templates/README.md

 Except for where noted, our pipelines are verified within our functional test framework.

-1. `simple` - A pipeline where you don't even need a custom.py file.
-The drum_autofit function will mark the pipeline object so that DRUM knows that this is the object you want to use to train your model
 2. `python3_sklearn_regression` - Preprocessing with numeric, categorical and text, then SVD, with a Ridge regression estimator at the end
 3. `r_lang` - This R pipeline can support either binary classification or regression out of the box.